Gulf War: Coalition forces enter Iraq

 Unlike many previous engagements, the destruction of the first Iraqi tanks did not result in a mass surrender.
 The Iraqis suffered massive losses and lost dozens of tanks and vehicles, while US casualties were comparatively low, with a single Bradley knocked out.
 Coalition forces pressed another 10 km into Iraqi territory, and captured their objective within three hours.
 They took 500 prisoners and inflicted heavy losses, defeating Iraq's 26th Infantry Division.
 A US soldier was killed by an Iraqi land mine, another five by friendly fire, and 30 wounded during the battle.
 Meanwhile, British forces attacked Iraq's Medina Division and a major Republican Guard logistics base.
 In nearly two days of some of the war's most intense fighting, the British destroyed 40 enemy tanks and captured a division commander.

 Meanwhile, US forces attacked the village of Al Busayyah, meeting fierce resistance.
 The US force destroyed military hardware and took prisoners, while suffering no casualties.

 On 25 February 1991, Iraqi forces fired a Scud missile at an American barracks in Dhahran, Saudi Arabia.
 The missile attack killed 28 US military personnel.

 The coalition's advance was much swifter than US generals had expected.
-On 26 February, Iraqi troops began retreating from Kuwait, after they had set 737 of its oil wells on fire.
+On 26 February, after setting 737 of Kuwait's oil wells on fire, Iraqi troops began retreating.
 A long convoy of retreating Iraqi troops formed along the main Iraq–Kuwait highway.
-Although they were retreating, this convoy was bombed so extensively by coalition air forces that it came to be known as the Highway of Death.
+This convoy was bombed so extensively by coalition air forces that it came to be known as the Highway of Death.
 Thousands of Iraqi troops were killed.
 American, British, and French forces continued to pursue retreating Iraqi forces over the border and back into Iraq, eventually moving to within 150 mi of Baghdad, before withdrawing back to Iraq's border with Kuwait and Saudi Arabia.